kevinresol/react-native-default-preference/README.md

+**Looking for maintainer**

+I have actually never used this library after creating it, because the project originally needed this library has discontinued.
+I would like to invite anyone who would like to take up the maintainer role to contact me directly though email or leave a messsage in the issue list.

 # react-native-default-preference

 Use `SharedPreference` (Android) and `UserDefaults` (iOS) with React Native over a unified interface.
 All data are stored as String, in case more complex data structure is needed, serialize it (e.g. JSON)